 - 2–3 pint wide mouth Mason jars (or one quart and one pint mason jar)

 Wash the lemons thoroughly, cut lemons into 8 wedges each.

-Place 1 Tbsp of Redmond Salt in the bottom of each jar (use 2 Tbsp for quart jars).
+Place 1 Tbsp salt in the bottom of each jar (use 2 Tbsp for quart jars).
 Pour the remainder of the package of salt into a small baking dish, spreading it out in an even layer.

 (Roll, squeeze, and push down) Roll the lemon wedges until thoroughly coated.
 In a clean mason jar, begin packing the wedges into the jar, pushing them down and muddling until they are mostly squeezed and covered with their own juice Add juice from the additional lemons to make sure that the wedges are completely submerged in juice.

 Leave a little room at the top, as the lemons will expand as they start to soak.
 Top each jar of lemons with 1 Tbsp of olive oil and screw the lid on tight.

 Keep the jars on the counter for 3 days, gently rocking the jar back and forth at least once per day.

 After 3 days, open the jar and make sure the lemons are completely covered in liquid.
 If not, squeeze fresh lemon juice on top (and a drizzle of olive oil) until covered completely covered.
 Then transfer to the refrigerator.
 Wait at least 30 days before using.
 Keeps for up to 6 months.